mako-framework/docs/08_learn_more/00_sessions.md

 $this->session->getAndRemove('name');
 ```

 If you want to return custom value if the key you're looking for doesn't exist then you can set it using the optional second parameter.
-The default return value for non-existing items is NULL.
+The default return value for non-existing items is `null`.

 ```
 $this->session->getAndRemove('name', 'John Doe');